Del Monte Foods: Sale Wind-Down and Minority Lender Appeal Fight

 Del Monte's chapter 11 filing followed leverage pressures, a 2024 debt restructuring effort and related litigation, declining canned food consumption, a 2023 production build that preceded a sales decline, and steel tariffs that increased can costs.

 Acquisition debt burden.
-The 2014 acquisition left Del Monte with $1.245 billion in secured debt.
-Industry analysis reported that annual interest payments increased from $66 million in fiscal year 2020 to $125 million by fiscal year 2025.
+On February 18, 2014, Del Monte Pacific Limited—dual-listed on the Singapore Exchange and Philippine Stock Exchange—closed its acquisition of Del Monte Foods' Consumer Products business for $1.675 billion, funded through roughly $745 million in equity and $930 million in long-term financing arranged by Citibank and Morgan Stanley.
+The transaction left Del Monte with $1.245 billion in secured debt, and industry analysis reported annual interest payments rose from $66 million in fiscal year 2020 to $125 million by fiscal year 2025.

 The 2024 liability management exercise.
 In 2024, Del Monte attempted a liability management exercise aimed at restructuring approximately $240 million in debt.
 The transaction used a "drop-down transaction" that transferred key assets outside the reach of certain creditors.